 University Supervisors are experienced teachers and administrators whose role as a liaison with the school district, with the cooperating teachers, and with the student teachers, is key.
 University supervisors assume the roles of consultant, counselor, resource person, evaluator, and administrator.
 The university supervisor is the principal representative of The University of Scranton Education Department with regard to student teaching.
 The supervisor's primary goal is to help the student teacher achieve to the best of his or her ability.
 The supervisor visits the local school at least five times during the semester, or more frequently as needed.
-He or she serves as a valuable resource for student teachers, pointing out what student teachers need to do to improve, ensuring that student teachers are doing the planning and "homework" necessary to prepare properly, and overseeing the academic aspects of the student teacher's preparation and delivery.
+He or she serves as a valuable resource for student teachers are doing the planning and "homework" necessary to prepare properly, and overseeing the academic aspects of the student teacher's preparation and delivery.